 Metro Main and Metro Hub have the same rate structure.
-The average monthly usage for residential customers based on a 12 month period is 8,000 gallons.
-The cost for 8,000 gallons is $47.25.
+The average monthly usage for residential customers based on a 12-month period is 8,000 gallons.

-The AWWA factor of meter sizes is used for larger meters.
-In other words, if a customer has a 2" meter, when the second or third tier starts will be different because of the larger volume of flow through the meter.
+The American Water Works Association (AWWA) factor of meter sizes is used for larger meters.
+In other words, if a customer has a 2″ meter, when the second or third tier starts will be different because of the increased volume of flow through the meter.

-The Board of Directors approved the current rate structure in May 2016.
-The objective was to balance revenue for fixed and variable costs by restructuring the rate schedule with minimal impact to the average customer.
-Fixed costs can be defined as those expenses that are incurred regardless of the amount of water used.
-Variable costs are those more closely tied to the amount of water pumped and delivered.
+The Board of Directors approved the current rate structure in May 2019.
+The objective was to cover fixed costs with fixed revenue and variable costs with consumption revenue by restructuring the rate schedule with minimal impact to the average customer.
+Fixed costs can be defined as expenditures that are incurred regardless of the amount of water used.
+Variable costs are expenditures more closely tied to the amount of water pumped and delivered.